hasan-barzegaravval/CVCreator/README.md

 <h3>If by any chance, you find this code useful, please review and adopt the database.
 The current structure is for single user.</h3>
 <h2>How to use the project:</h2>
 Simple: I recommend using an IDE and you need JAVA FXML with MAVEN to use this codes.
 In addition I used Scene Builder to do the main Tab design.
 You may find it useful.<br>
+<li>Open the project in an IDE.
+The file name App.java is the main class that you need to run.</li>
+<li>If you are planing  to use the database you need to install database.</li>
+<li>There are some default HTML,CSS,JS files in resource folder that you can use.
+ALL the icons are taken from the Web archiv icon website that you may find the link in the program and resources folder</li>
+<li>Unit test classes are removed.
+You should develope your own unit test classes by your desired structure specially for database testing.</li>
 <b>Executable,Docker and standalone:</b> This project does not contain any of those however you can build as you like.
 <h2>The goal of this project has never been creating a framework or an application, but to share a way of doing an easy task (CV making) in a harder but more fun way.</h2>